oracle/migrate-to-ol/README.md

 - 🪞 `mirror-oracle-linux-yum.sh` builds an Oracle Linux yum mirror that migration targets can use instead of reaching `yum.oracle.com` directly.

-**NOTE: those scripts are based on a community effort and not officially supported by Oracle.**
+**NOTE: those scripts are based on a community effort and are not officially supported by Oracle.**

 ## 📍 Where To Run Each Script